 Each year, when the walk begins recruiting team captains and walkers to participate in the Walk For Dementia, it forces me to pause and think about why this walk is so important to me.
 For those of you who have followed my journey since my first walk in 2015 until now, you know that I walk for my grandmother Teresina Bernardo.

-My grandmother was diagnosed when I was just a little girl and has been living with Alzheimer’s disease for 22 years.
+My grandmother was diagnosed when I was just a little girl and has been living with Alzheimer’s disease for over 20 years.
 While I wished I could have slowed the disease or cured it altogether, I couldn’t.
 I couldn’t bring back her memories, I eventually couldn’t speak with her, and in the end, the severity of the disease has completely stripped her of her identity and of our relationship with one another.